rule

 Text 23

-Out here having worshiped the gods with sacrifices goes the performer to the heavenly worlds where he may enjoy like a god the celestial pleasures by him achieved [see B.G.
+Out here having worshiped the gods with sacrifices the performer goes to the heavenly worlds where he like a god may enjoy the celestial pleasures he achieved [see B.G.
 3: 11 and 4: 12].
+(Vedabase)

 Text 24